shishenswallow/website/docs/zh-cn/overview/what_is_dragonfly.md

 # What Is Dragonfly?

 Dragonfly is an intelligent P2P-based image and file distribution tool.
-It aims to improve the efficiency and success rate of file transferring, and maximize the usage of network bandwidth, especially for the distribution of larget amounts of data, such as application distribution, cache distribution, log distribution, and image distribution.
+It aims to improve the efficiency and success rate of file transferring, and maximize the usage of network bandwidth, especially for the distribution of large amounts of data, such as application distribution, cache distribution, log distribution, and image distribution.

 At Alibaba, every month Dragonfly is invoked two billion times and distributes 3.4PB of data.
 Dragonfly has become one of the most important pieces of infrastructure at Alibaba.